matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 # MSC3886: Simple client rendezvous capability

-In MSCyyyy (to be published) a proposal is made to allow a user to login on a new device using an existing device by means of scanning a
+In [MSC3906](https://github.com/matrix-org/matrix-spec-proposals/pull/3906) a proposal is made to allow a user to login on a new device using an existing device by means of scanning a
 QR code.

 In order to facilitate this the two devices need some bi-directional communication channel which they can use to exchange